qujia7/qujia7.github.io/_pages/about.md

 I am a final year PhD student in cosmology at the University of Cambridge working with Blake Sherwin.
 My research focuses on turning microwave data collected from telescopes into insights about our Universe.

-I am a member of the Simons Observatiory and the Atacama Cosmology Telescope.
+I am a member of the Simons Observatory and the Atacama Cosmology Telescope.

 **About me**